team18300/fssfll/lessons/display/display.md

     # Wait 100 mS (that is 10% or 1/10th of a second!)
     wait(100)
 ```

+## There's More!
+ - There's more you can do with the display like drawing shapes and displaying pictures
+ - Check out the EV3 Micropython documentation if you'd like to learn more.

 ## Now it is your turn!